rwoods1227/Spoti-fly/README.md

 ## Background and Overview

 Spotifly is bug-themed music site based off of Spotify.
-With it you can learn about and experience the hottest new bands and music from the best bugs around.
+Spotifly allows you to listen the hottest new bands and music from the best bugs around in one place, be carful not to get an earworm!
 ![Spotifly Home](./screenshots/spotifly-splash.png)
 ## Features and Technical Challenges